The ultimate bidirectional semantic skills and job matching engine.

 - Gap analyses (between job offers, as well as between profiles and job seekers/applicants)

 In perfect harmony with JANZZon!, JANZZsme! allows for real, transparent and semantic skills and job matching with a level of precision previously unknown.
-For an in-depth understanding of semantic matching, please download the whitepaper on Education Zones – Bridging the Gap Between Candidate Education and Employer Requirements in Online Job Matching.
+For an in-depth understanding of semantic matching, please order the white paper on Education Zones – Bridging the Gap Between Candidate Education and Employer Requirements in Online Job Matching.

 JANZZsme! follows the OECD Principles on Artificial Intelligence (AI) and can be integrated and used as a cloud solution in existing web environments and applications in a very simple and cost-effective manner via JANZZjobsAPI.
 It can be used by public employment services, job portals and social networks as well as special applications of personnel services providers, recruitment agencies for temporary employees, ATSs and ERP in the area of HCM and staffing and applications in the areas of statistics, training and labor-market data collection.